jonaspauleta/jonaspauleta/README.md

 ### Hi there 👋

-- 🔭 I am a Freelancer Software Developer
+- 🔭 I am a Fullstack Software Developer
 - 🌱 I’m currently learning more on .NET
 - 📫 How to reach me: jonaspauleta2@gmail.com
 - ⚡ Fun fact: Besides loving code I'm also a car guy (I currently own a Mini JCW R56)